yitercel/aipartnerupflow/docs/api/http.md

 2. **`POST /system`** - System operations endpoint (see [System Endpoints](#system-endpoints))

 These routes are enabled by default when using `CustomA2AStarletteApplication`.
 To disable them, set `enable_system_routes=False` when creating the application.

+### Route Handler Architecture

+The route handlers are implemented in the `api/routes/` directory as protocol-agnostic modules that can be reused across different protocol implementations (A2A, REST, GraphQL, etc.):

+- **`api/routes/base.py`**: Provides `BaseRouteHandler` class with shared functionality for permission checking, user information extraction, and common utilities
+- **`api/routes/tasks.py`**: Contains `TaskRoutes` class with handlers for task CRUD operations, execution, and monitoring
+- **`api/routes/system.py`**: Contains `SystemRoutes` class with handlers for system operations like health checks, LLM key configuration, and examples management

+This architecture allows the same route handlers to be used by different protocol implementations, promoting code reuse and maintainability.

 ### Initialization